 - Do not touch or handle the hatchlings.

 - Do not use lights or flash photography.

 - Do not get between the hatchlings and the ocean

 More information on the Turtle Watcher's Code of Conduct can be found here.

 Book a Turtle Tour with Jurabi Turtle Centre

-From December to March, you can join a dedicated nighttime Turtle Eco-Education Tour to search for nesting and hatching turtles.
+From December to March, you can join a dedicated nighttime Turtle Eco-Education Tour at the Jurabi Turtle Centre to search for nesting and hatching turtles.
 Tours run for 3 to 4 hours, depending on turtle nesting activity, and include an educational presentation by trained staff on marine turtle biology, ecology, threats and conservation measures; and a guided interaction experience on a popular turtle rookery.

 Turtle Eco-Education Tours are $50.00, and bookings are essential.
 Book online with the Ningaloo Visitor Centre.